dirigible-io/dirigible-io.github.io/docs-help/docs/tutorials/customizations/custom-stack/facade.md

 	- TypeScript API `custom-api/MyApi` exposing the Java Facade.
     - Sample project utilizing the TypeScript API.

-    Continue either to the the [Facade - Advanced](../facade-advanced/) section or to the [Dependency](../dependency/) section where external Maven dependency is added and used in the Custom Stack without creating a Java Facade and TypeScript API.
+    Continue either to the the [Advanced Facade](../advanced-facade/) section or to the [Dependency](../dependency/) section where external Maven dependency is added and used in the Custom Stack without creating a Java Facade and TypeScript API.

     _**Note:** The complete content of the Custom Stack tutorial is available at: [https://github.com/dirigiblelabs/sample-custom-stack](https://github.com/dirigiblelabs/sample-custom-stack)_